MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-search.md

 1. Include diverse phrases that cover the scope of your bot's features, such as departure time and current status.

-    For example, include queries about: arrival or departure times, airports, and current or forecast weather and temperature.
+    For example, include queries about: arrival or departure times and airports.

-The trigger phrases for such a bot might include:
+The trigger phrases for such a _flight schedule and status_ bot might include:

 - Flight timetable
 - Flight status